radicallyopensecurity/password-training/memory/Readme.md

 # Dump Firefox History & Cookies
 ## Usage

-Surf a bit on Sites like facebook,gmail etc. Login to some sites.
+Surf a bit on Sites like Facebook,Gmail etc. Login to some sites.

 Use the following command to dump the firefox history into a txt file.
 ```
 python vol.py --plugins=plugins/ -f IE8WIN7-20160927-111546.raw firefoxhistory > history.txt
 ```
-And this one to dump the partial cookies of firefox.
+And this one to dump the partial cookies of Firefox.
 ```
 python vol.py --plugins=plugins/ -f IE8WIN7-20160927-111546.raw firefoxcookies > cookies.txt
 ```